Contact Us Contact Us Replicon Login

 • Babysitting: Babysitters in Arizona are also exempt from the minimum wage, although the Arizona Minimum wage law clearly differentiates between a casual babysitter and a regular nanny.

-• Small Business: Businesses accounting for $500,000 or less in gross annual revenue are considered to be small businesses, and employers of such businesses are not entitled to Arizona’s minimum wage.
+• Small Business: Businesses accounting for $500,000 or less in gross annual revenue are considered to be small businesses, and employees of such businesses are not entitled to Arizona’s minimum wage.

 • Government Employees: Both state and federal government employees are exempt from the Arizona minimum wage.
 They fall under federal employment law and not Arizona state law.

-2. How much does minimum wage go up every year in Arizona?
+2. How much does the minimum wage go up every year in Arizona?

 Post-2020, the minimum wage is rising each year on 1st January based on the annual increase in the cost of living, which is measured by the percentage increase in the Consumer Price Index from August of the preceding year over the level from August of the previous year.